Byrdbass/work-day-scheduler/README.md

 -tried using a jQuery sortable list but took to long to load -had trouble with custom HTML elements in a `<ul>`, so i started deleting classes to see what bootstrap was displaying or not.
 -realized that bootstrap was causing the class `lead` to display limited information

+## Execution and class via bootstrap
+I found that the hour displayed will need to hour and row and time-block classes will need to be placed together, and the description within each `<div>`.